Blog

 After Brexit, the UK law adopted many EU passenger rights and UK and EU airlines are obliged to treat and compensate air passengers from the UK and EU the same way.
 The main difference so far is that the compensation amounts for the UK travelers are in British pounds and range between £220 and £520

-In this article we will break down each of the main scenarios and give you all the important information about your rights as an air passenger and what you can expect as a reimbursement if you experienced any of these unpleasant situations.
+In this article, we will break down each of the main scenarios and give you all the important information about your rights as an air passenger and what you can expect as a reimbursement if you experienced any of these unpleasant situations.

 Delayed flight

 When a flight is delayed, the reimbursement amount may reach up to €600.
-What is important to be noted here is that the wait time at the airport before departure does not play a role in the compensation claim.
+What is essential to be noted here is that the wait time at the airport before departure does not play a role in the compensation claim.
 The delay needs to equal or exceed 3 hours and is calculated based on the planned time of arrival.

-So if the pilot manages to make up for the delay and you arrive 2 hours and 55 minutes after the planned arrival, you will not be eligible for any compensation, even if your flight departed more than 3 hours after the originally scheduled time.
+So if the pilot manages to make up for the delay, and you arrive 2 hours and 55 minutes after the planned arrival, you will not be eligible for any compensation, even if your flight departed more than 3 hours after the originally scheduled time.

 Your right for compensation in the event of a flight delay does not only depend on the length of the delay but also on the reason for it.
-Passengers are entitled to reimbursement as long as the disruption was not caused by circumstances outside of the airline’s control.
+Passengers are entitled to reimbursement as long as the disruption was not caused by circumstances outside the airline’s control.

 Extraordinary circumstances include but are not limited to: